SG-17/SuperCRTControl/README.md

 WantedBy=multi-user.target
 ```

-Reload the system service daemon, enable the Stream Deck Controller program, and check its status to see if its running correctly.
+Reload the system service daemon, enable the Super CRT-Control program, and check its status to see if its running correctly.
 ```
 sudo systemctl daemon-reload
 sudo systemctl enable --now supercrt